 We respect our privacy and do not sell or distribute any customer information under any circumstances.
 This includes our mailing list as well as your email information, and any personal information.
 We do not store any credit card numbers.

-We ship USPS flat rate $8 for all Continental orders.
-Your order will be filled as promptly as possible, usually within two business days.
+We ship USPS flat rate $8-$9. for all Continental orders depending on your coast.
+Your order will be filled as promptly as possible, usually within 1-3 business days.
 We will notify you as soon as possible of any delays.
 Beklina orders are shipped USPS First Class & Priority Mail which takes up to 2-7 business days.
 At checkout there is an option to ship overnight for an additional fee.
 Please feel free to contact us for special shipping requests.
-We ship to Europe, Canada, New Zealand, Australia, Asia, and other counries.
+We ship to Europe, Canada, New Zealand, Australia, Asia, and other countries.
 Special requests and return shipping are not covered under our free shipping policy.